If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

-A recent survey shows 93% of respondents regret ever taking out a payday loan.
-Additionally, 39% of those surveyed couldn’t afford to pay back their loan on or before the due date.
-This meant they had to take out at least one new loan to cover the first.
+A recent survey shows 93% of respondents regret ever taking out their first payday loan.
+Additionally, 39% of those surveyed couldn’t afford to repay their loan on or before the due date.
+They had to take out at least one new loan to cover the first.

-If you need payday loan help, there are some effective ways to get out of debt.
-This includes debt consolidation loans, payday relief programs, payday alternative loans (PALs) and debt settlement programs.
-Keep reading to see which is right for you.
+If you need help, there are some effective ways to get out of payday loan debt.
+Read on to learn which is right for you.

 Payday loan relief programs (professional help)